MKastek/GCP-ACE-exam/exam-notes.md

 ### Shared core machine type
 Shared core machine types offer a balance of performance and cost efficiency, making them a good choice for low-traffic, always-on applications.

-### Cloud Storage Transfer
-Cloud Storage Transfer is a service provided by Google Cloud specifically designed for transferring large amounts of data between different cloud storage providers.
-For instance AWS S3 -> GCP bucker migration.

-### Shared VPC
-Shared VPC allows projects to share a common VPC network.
-VPNs are used to link VPCs to on premises networks.

 ### Cloud Audit Logs
 Google Cloud services write audit logs that record administrative activities and accesses within your Google Cloud resources.
 Audit logs help you answer "who did what, where, and when?"